Interior Finish Calculator Hub: Choose a Tool

 Open calculator →Which Interior Finish Calculator Should You Use?

-Most finishing estimates follow a simple flow: measure walls/floors, choose your product system (paint, tile, drywall, wallpaper), then add waste or extra coats.
+Most finishing estimates follow a clear flow: framing, insulation, wall lining, then surface finish.
 Use the tool below that matches your step.

 - Estimating paint for one or more coats?
 Use the Paint Calculator.

-- Budgeting paint + labor?
+- Budgeting paint and labor?
 Use the Paint Cost Calculator.

 - Planning tile counts and waste?
 Use the Tile Calculator.